pothitos/naxos/manual/Variables.md

 #### `void removeAll()`

-"Empties" the domain of the variable.
+“Empties” the domain of the variable.
 Practically, the solver only informs the problem manager that an inconsistency occurred, due to an empty domain.
 This method is useful when we want to make search fail.
 E.g. when we